 Instead of launching into a presentation, begin by asking thoughtful, open-ended questions.
 Your goal is to understand their current state, their pain points, and what they hope to achieve.
 Once you have that context, you can tailor your pitch to address their specific needs, making it far more relevant and compelling.
 Remember, cold calling success starts with listening.

-Relying on a Rigid Script
+Sounding Like a Robot on a Script

 While having a script can feel like a safety net, sticking to it too closely can make you sound robotic and impersonal.
 Prospects can tell when you’re reading from a pre-written document, and it prevents a genuine, two-way conversation from developing.
 A rigid script doesn’t allow for the flexibility needed to respond to a prospect’s unique questions or concerns in the moment.